rvirding/erlog/README.md

 ### Opaque data

 Erlog does not understand references, ports and pids.
-They can be passed threw Erlog but erlog won't be able to do more than basic comparisons on them.
+They can be passed threw Erlog but Erlog won't be able to do more than basic comparisons on them.